What’s Your Innovation Process?

 The creative process of idea generation is spurred by competition and the elbow room needed to explore.
 As we say in our meetings at Twirling Tiger Media, “no idea is a bad idea.”
 To build your company’s innovation capital, consider these guidelines for creating an innovation culture, so that you don’t miss future advancement opportunities:

-- Carve out time to gather your team in a relaxed setting.
-Make the exchange of ideas psychologically safe for everyone.
+- Set a relaxed tone and make the exchange of ideas psychologically safe for everyone.
 As a moderator, find a balance between playfulness, encouragement and the need to meet the goal of idea generation.

 - Arrange for representation from a diverse cross section of idea-generation contributors—from innovators to implementors.
 Include all levels of staff that have direct contact with your customers, and those in your product development and sales and marketing ecosystem.